-Facebook is known for copying features of Snapchat laying breaks in the latter’s momentum with the latest being the streak feature in messaging.
+Facebook is known for copying features of Snapchat, laying breaks in the latter’s momentum, with the latest being the streak feature in messaging.

-Temporary stories and messaging were provided by Facebook before with similar paths followed by WhatsApp and Instagram as well.
+Temporary stories and messaging were provided by Facebook before, with similar paths followed by WhatsApp and Instagram as well.
 Facebook has even copied popular Snapchat features like that of the camera and face filters.
 Now the social media mammoth is running behind the addictive streak feature that keeps users hooked on in sending messages in consecutive days.

-As for Snapchat, streaks are quite popular among the young users.
+As for Snapchat, streaks are quite popular among young users.
 It is, in fact, an ideal gamification tool where users are encouraged to send ‘more’ snaps.
 With Streaks, you can even warn your friends when a Snapstreak is almost broken.